 Competitive advantage comes from offering better pricing or superior products/service.

-These companies are similar in business line and location to At&t.
+These companies are similar in business line and location to at & T.

 While some companies compete with neighboring businesses for customers, other companies may compete to attract skilled employees.

-These companies are in the same general field as At&t and are rapidly expanding.
+These companies are in the same general field as at & T and are rapidly expanding.
 Companies may grow organically or through acquisition.
 In some cases apparently high growth rates may be caused by data that weren't available in previous years.